TinyMCE AI Models

 Content Moderation

 All models include moderation for inappropriate content, harmful instructions, personal information, copyrighted material, misinformation, sensitive topics, and security threats.
+Requests containing content that triggers moderation may be rejected with an error response.
+Moderation is applied automatically and cannot be disabled.

 Model Descriptions

 Model descriptions returned by the API are provided in English and may be updated over time to reflect model improvements or capability changes.
+For applications that require translated model descriptions, see Translation and Localization below.

 Translation and Localization

-Backend translation handling for model descriptions is planned in a future release.
-Until then, use the approach described below.
+| Back-end translation handling for model descriptions is planned in a future release.
+Until then, use the approach described below. |

 API Examples